gpacifico/portfolio_goodness/README.md

 Each project will include a live link and a GitHub link.

 One of the projects will be written in OOP and one will feature a custom-built backend.
+The backend will consist of Node.js and MongoDB.